 - Restrict yourself to taking the best trades

 - Stop trading when you are not focussing well (Why can’t you focus?)

 #2: Losing a trade does not mean you are a terrible trader.

-And because it does not feel good, you start to adjust your behavior when you encounter losses.
+Because it does not feel good, you start to adjust your behavior when you encounter losses.
 You want to avoid losses, and you think of losing trades as a bad thing.

-To avoid this unhelpful spiral, understand this.
+To avoid this destructive spiral, understand this:

 There’s no trading strategy with a 100% win rate.